LB45000/LB45000/README.md

 - 👋 Hi, I’m @LB45000
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web Dev
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning HTML, CSS, an Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...